davekopecek/davekopecek.com/README.md

 ### Getting rid of the CRAZY SSL Error

+Problem: After running `bundle exec jekyll serve` you see this embedded in the output:

+    SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed

 This has to do with your gem version.
 Apparently there were a few versions that were released with incorrect or missing cacert.pem files.
-This fix worked for me:

-Many Thanks to xxx for this solution.
-His post is here.

-There are a lot of other suggestionssuggestions out there.
-These include:
+There are a lot of suggestions for fixing this out there.
+The ONLY one that worked was Jerome Cheng's solution found [here](http://ayulin.net/blog/2015/jekyll-3-beta-on-windows/) Scroll down to "Fix SSL the Right Way"

+Many Thanks to Jerome for this solution.
+I was damn near ready to toss it all and fire up wordpress over this issue.

 ### Getting rid of the wdm Gemfile error on startup